-The 2015 Master Plan Amendment recommends implementation of a Quarry Overlay District for the Meer Tract and the adjoining Tilcon Quarry Tract, in accordance with the Court Order.
-The properties recommended for rezoning are described below:
+The 2015 Master Plan Amendment recommends implementation of a Quarry Overlay District for the Meer Tract and the adjoining Tilcon Quarry Tract, as permitted by the Court Order.
+The Quarry Overlay is recommended to encompass only the Meer Tract since the existing Quarry Tract is already utilized as a quarry and regulated by the M1-Q District.
+Each tract is described below:

 - Meer Tract.
 The site contains 180.103 acres and is identified as Block 105 Lot 14.
 It has been approved (5/22/08) for a multifamily inclusionary development containing 360 dwelling units, of which 72 will be low and moderate income units).
 The site is currently in the AH Affordable Housing Zone District.
 The zone was established to facilitate development of the site with an inclusionary development per the Court's requirements.
 The zone permits a total of 360 multifamily units, including 72 low and moderate income units. - Quarry Tract.
 Block 105 Lot 84 is an active quarry facility owned and operated by Tilcon.
 It adjoins the Meer Tract to the east.
 The site occupies approximately 164.55 acres and adjoins Interstate Route 287.
 The site is currently in the M1-Q Light Industrial and Quarry Zone District which permits commercial quarrying and excavation in addition to uses allowed in the M-1 Light Industrial Zone.
-The uses allowed in the M-1 District are as follows: - Animal hospitals, kennels and pounds - Metal products manufacturing and assembly, conducted within wholly enclosed buildings - Manufacturing, assembly or packing of products from previously prepared materials, such as cloth, plastics, paper, leather, precious or semiprecious metals and stones - Manufacture of electric and electronic instruments and devices, such as television, radio and phonographic equipment
+The borough's zoning regulations regarding excavation and extractive industries (§92-25) state that quarrying and excavation are permitted as a conditional use in the M-1-Q District.
+The uses allowed in the M-1 District are as follows: - Animal hospitals, kennels and pounds - Metal products manufacturing and assembly, conducted within wholly enclosed buildings

+- Manufacturing, assembly or packing of products from previously prepared materials, such as cloth, plastics, paper, leather, precious or semiprecious metals and stones

+- Manufacture of electric and electronic instruments and devices, such as television, radio and phonographic equipment

 - Manufacture of food products, pharmaceuticals and the like

 - Public and institutional uses

 - Radio television transmission or receiving towers and facilities

 - Railroad yards and freight stations

 - Wholesale establishments

 - Warehouses

 - Other similar manufacturing uses

-In accordance with the Court Order, the Quarry Overlay District will encompass both parcels.
-The accompanying map (entitled "Existing Zoning") depicts the zone boundaries of the area.
+In accordance with the Court Order, the Quarry Overlay District may encompass a portion of the Meer The accompanying map (entitled "Existing Zoning") depicts the zone boundaries of the area.